chef/knife-ec-backup/README.md

   * `--concurrency`:
     Maximum number of simultaneous requests to send (default: 10)
+  * `--skip-useracl`:
+    Whether to skip downloading User ACLs.
+This is required for EC 11.0.0 and lower (default: false)

 Creates a repository of an entire Enterprise Chef / Private Chef server.